Generation and Enhancement of Persistent Nanoscale Magnetization in All-Dielectric Metasurfaces by Optically Injected and Localized Free Carriers: Controlling MS Optical Properties via FC Generation

-where the integration volume $\mathrm{V}$ in the numerator of Eq.~\ref{eq:delta_omega_frac_1} has been reduced to that of the hot spot, and $N$ is the normalization coefficient ($N$ is also the total energy in the unperturbed metasurface unit cell at resonance):

-Although eq.~(\ref{eq:delta_omega_frac_4}) has been derived for small changes in dielectric permittivity inside the hot spot, several crucial conclusions can be drawn from it.
+where the perturbed cylindrical hot spot comprises annular shells with radii $0<\rho<\mathrm{r_{hs}}$, thicknesses $\mathrm{d}\rho$, and area $S_{\rho}$ (see Fig. \ref{Fig1}c).
+The $\perp$/$\parallel$ components of $\mathbf{E}_0$/$\mathrm{D}_0$ are defined with respect to the surface $\mathrm{'S'}$ of the infinitesimally thin annular cylinder, and $'\mathrm{V}'$ is the metasurface unit cell volume.
+Though derived for small perturbations, eq.~(\ref{eq:delta_omega_frac_4}) provides several key insights.
 First, it follows that a small reduction in the dielectric permittivity of the hot spot due to LFCG blue-shifts the resonance frequency: $\Delta \omega >0$ if $0 < \varepsilon_{\rm fin} < \varepsilon_{\rm ini}$.
 Second, we note that the blueshift $\Delta \omega$ is expected to be particularly large when $\varepsilon_{\rm fin} \approx 0$, i.e., when the hot spot material enters the epsilon-near-zero (ENZ) regime.
-Third, Eq.~(\ref{eq:delta_omega_frac_4}) indicates that the sign of $\Delta \omega$ changes when the hot spot becomes plasmonic ($\varepsilon_{\rm fin} < 0$), including the regime of complete metallization ($\varepsilon_{\rm fin} \ll -\varepsilon_{\rm fin}$).
-The comparison between the predictions of Eq.~(\ref{eq:delta_omega_frac_4}) and other methods is given in the SOM.
+Third, Eq.~(\ref{eq:delta_omega_frac_4}) indicates that the sign of $\Delta \omega$ changes and the resonance redshifts when the hot spot becomes plasmonic ($\varepsilon_{\rm fin} < 0$), including the regime of complete metallization ($\varepsilon_{\rm fin} \ll -\varepsilon_{\rm ini}$).
+The comparison between the predictions from Eq.~(\ref{eq:delta_omega_frac_4}) and those of other methods is shown in Section S1 of the supplementary information (SI).

-Although the regime of complete metallization does not satisfy the conditions of small deviation of the material permittivity inside the hot spot from that of the rest of the meta-atom, it may still be possible to calculate the resonance frequency perturbatively.
-In fact, the original calculation of the resonance frequency shift of a perturbed microwave cavity by Slater~\cite{Slater1946} assumed the introduction of a small volume $\Delta \mathrm{V}$ of a perfect electric conductor (PEC) into the resonator.
-The resulting frequency shift $\Delta \omega_{\rm PEC}$ of the resonator is given by
+Although the regime of complete metallization constitutes a strong change in the material permittivity inside the hot spot from that of the rest of the meta-atom, we may still predict the resonance frequency shift.
+In fact, the calculation of the resonance frequency shift of a perturbed microwave cavity by Slater~ \cite{Slater1946} assumed the introduction of a small volume $\Delta \mathrm{V}$ of a perfect electric conductor (PEC) into the resonator and made specific predictions about blue- or red-shifts of the metasurface resonance.
+A detailed study of the effects of PEC introduction or localized metallization in the meta-atom is presented in Section S2 of the SI.
+Throughout the manuscript, we treat a PEC and complete metallization of the material inside the hot spot as interchangeable terms.